Triang-jyed-driung/Adaptive-BVP/README.md

 - Slower speed - As a Python program, its speed is intrinsically slower than the same program written in compilable languages, such as C++/C/Fortran.

 ## Conclusion
+We have successfully developped the fast adaptive solver for second order two-point BVPs.
+It yields decent results, finishes in seconds in all tested cases, achieving a precision of at least 1e-8 except extreme cases, and is auto-adaptive.